 Can’t receive calls on iPhone, can’t receive calls from a specific number on iPhone.
 Not receiving phone calls on the iPhone.
-Can’t receive calls but will make calls on iPhone.
+I can’t receive calls but will make calls on the iPhone.
 Calls directed to a specific number on iPhone.

 If you can’t make or receive calls on your iPhone, follow the steps below to fix it.
 However, before any troubleshooting, you should check if you have service in the statue bar.